xuezzou/vh-dev-training/week1/hw/README.md

 [1, 2, 3].map(el => el ** 0.5); // creates an array of the square root of each number
 ```

-3. There's an easy way to check if you did part 1 correctly.
+1. There's an easy way to check if you did part 1 correctly.
 We can sum up all the values in `docTesterIndex`.
 On average, we should get around 549,000.
-This is really easy to do with a for loop... but there's a better way: Array.reduce.
+This is easyish to do with a for loop... but there's a better way: Array.reduce.
 Using MDN's documentation and this example, use Array.reduce to sum up `docTesterIndex`.

 ```ts
 const arr = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];